, but this code // executes before the first paint, when

 • just one of many ways app helps you

-Alumni and friends of app have created more than 1,400 scholarships that fit you for your specific journey—what you're studying, what careers you're called to, and so much more.
+Alumni and friends of app have created more than 1,400 scholarships that support app’s mission, historical commitments, and institutional values.
+These awards fit you for your specific journey—what you're studying, what careers you're called to, and so much more.
 Over 400 of these scholarships are awarded to incoming students each year.

 Why are the scholarships “named”?
-Because they’re gifts from real people who care about your success.
+Because they’re gifts from real people who care about the success of each of our students.

 Quick Facts (2024-2025 academic year)